This article applies to all Connect site administrators.

 To share clustered items:

 - From your site manager panel, go to the applicable area under Volunteerism.
-Note that each cluster has an associated number, as applicable, showing how many agencies or needs are part of that cluster.
+Note that each cluster has an associated number, as applicable, showing how many active agencies or needs are part of that cluster.

 - Click on the number for the cluster you wish to share.
 A new page shows only those agencies or needs that are associated with the cluster.